Do Go On - 396 - Rosemary Brown: A Musical Seance

 she explained to the audience that spirits had told her there is no sex in heaven.

-They're really bored, and that's why they asked me to play some music for them.
+They're really bored and that's why they asked me to play some music from.

 If they could be fucking.